lifeofcows/TagOut/README.md

 <img src="GitHubImages/1.png" width="180">

 After that, you will be redirected to the Main Menu.
 In here, you will see all the rooms open on the WiFi network.
+Unfortunately, sometimes rooms do not appear on launch and on connection to the other person.
+To fix this problem, the player hosting the room must exit and create a new room.
+This is due to the Multipeer Connectivity framework that could potentially make the other player disconnect.
+Only then will the room be shown.

 <img src="GitHubImages/2.png" width="180">